Learn how to add information to your test steps that changes from run to run.

 Example Data Row Calculation

-To successfully run 2 login tests using 3 browsers, the minimum number of required data rows is 36:
+To successfully run 2 login tests using 3 browsers with the Tester Community, the minimum number of required data rows is 36:

 (2 Tests x 3 Browsers or Platforms) x 6 Testers

 - If you don’t have enough data rows for the test, Rainforest displays an error; the test cannot run.

 - If you created the required number of data rows, but more are needed, the test halts with an error.

 Dynamic data is randomly assigned.
 Values do not repeat during a test run unless you mark them as reusable.

 Marking dynamic data as reusable can significantly impact your test result time.
 Reusing data creates a gate system of “One out, one in” for your dynamic data.